preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-settings-2-613.png

+You can add a message (not mandatory) for each page, if needed, using the field below the page name.

 To remove a page from the list, click the dust bin (this does not affect the template).
 To add additional pages, click the plus.

 .. image:: sign-off-requests-settings-2-613-clickplus.png